hazelcast/hazelcast-jet/site/docs/api/sources-sinks.md

 > NOTE: The key and value functions have certain limitations.
 They can
 > be used to map only to objects which the IMDG backend can deserialize,
-> which unfortunately doesn't include user code submitted together with
+> which unfortunately doesn't include user code submitted as a part of
 > the Jet job.
-So in the above example it's ok to have `String` email
+So in the above example it's OK to have `String` email
 > values, but we wouldn't be able to use `Customer` directly.
 Hopefully
 > future Jet versions will address this problem.